Azure-Samples/ms-identity-docs-code-java/cli-access-protected-api/README.md

 ## About the code

-This Java console application instantiates an MSAL client and then uses it to retrieve an access token for Microsoft Graph, presenting its own credentials to do so.
-It then uses the access token to call Microsoft graph and return the results of the API call.
+This Java console application instantiates an MSAL client and then uses it to retrieve an access token for Microsoft Graph.
+The application will make a Microsoft Graph request to get information about its own app registration.
+This is being done via the client credentials OAuth flow, meaning the application is using its own App registration as the credentials to generate the access token for Microsoft Graph.
+The results of the Microsoft Graph call are then returned as the results of the API call.

+No specific Microsoft Graph permissions needed to be assigned to the app registration in the Azure AD portal, because app registrations can access their own records without additional permissions.
+To access other Microsoft Graph endpoints, the app registration for this API would require additional Microsoft Graph API permissions assigned to it.

 ## Reporting problems